Loki: If it were easy, everyone would do it.

-- In the 2012 adaption of Les Miserables the escape route through the sewers is this.
+- In Les Misťrables (2012), the escape route through the sewers is this.
 Valjean has to force himself and Marius through a tiny tunnel, and the parts where the ceiling is high enough to stand are so filled with gunk that it's easier to drown.

 - Pirates of the Caribbean: At World's End: Getting from the normal world to Davy Jones' Locker involves sailing through a frozen sea, into an ice cavern, and straight off the edge of the map.
 Literally.
 And getting back is harder.